Healing Today with Robert Buhrow, LMFT

 What services are offered and how is your approach different than others?

-• MMPI (Personality test), Self-esteem, and communication tests are performed to better assess issues
+- MMPI (Personality test), Self-esteem, and communication tests may be performed to better assess issues

 No matter the severity, hope is possible.
 Whether the problem is simply personal decision making, family or couples relational issues, trauma, abuse, a teen-at-risk, substance abuse, or eating disorder, solutions are available